-If you’re planning to visit Romania in 2021 and looking for info on Covid-19 measures and restrictions, this article is for you.
-It has info on travel restrictions, country entry and quarantine requirements, tests and public safety measures.
+If you’re planning to visit Romania in 2021 and looking for info on Covid-19 measures - this article is for you.
+Read about travel restrictions, country entry rules for tourists and quarantine requirements, getting Covid tests and other public safety measures.

 Also - should you visit Romania during Covid-19?
 YES!
 What can you do?
 Read on!

 The Coronavirus pandemic has become part of regular life here in Romania -- just like everywhere else in the world.
 So travel and tourism has adapted to meet the safety needs of everyone involved.
 All our tours with in place (wearing masks in the car, indoors, etc.) and all our guides are as they want to keep doing their job in the safest conditions.

 The pandemic hasn’t changed the beauty of our country.
 On the contrary, spending time outdoors going hiking, seeing traditional village life and maybe some wildlife is the best – and safest – thing to do for our body and mind after so much time spent indoors!

 Since 2017 when Romanian Friend was born our intention was always to support small businesses and individuals through responsible tourism.
 In these challenging times when everyone in this industry has been affected this is even more important so please consider booking tours with locals so your money can directly support the local economy.

 - Last update: 16.07.2021 - we’re going to keep this article so please check it regularly.
 And if you have any questions contact us – we’re happy to help!

 - Important: as tourism has restarted in full force over the Summer, we're seeing lots of that get declined due to guides being already booked or not having enough time to prepare.
 We know travel is unpredictable in these times but if you're planning to visit Romania please consider so you secure the guide's availability.

 If travel conditions change or you need to cancel your tour, our cancelation policy is very flexible: 1 or 3 days advance notice for a full refund.
 All our tours are private and there are no group tours running.